cafawo/AppliedEconometrics/README.md

 2. Multivariate regression, goodness of fit and information criteria
 	* Research Question: Explain square meter prices with property age, acquisition date, distance to the nearest metro station, number of supermarkets in the neighborhood, and accessibility amenities factor (which is the number of supermarkets divided by the distance to the next metro)
 3. Principal component analysis (PCA)
-	* Research Question: Use spot rates to model the yield curve and its slope
+	* Research Question: Use a PCA to model the yield curve of spot rates.
+Is there an economic interpretation for the components?
 4. Non-linear regression
 	* Research Question: Explain square meter prices with property age, acquisition date, distance to the nearest metro, number of supermarkets in the neighborhood, and property age squared
 6. Linear probability, Logit-/ and Probit models